ljsinclair/featurebase-docs/docs/sql-guide/functions/function-trim.md

 # TRIM() string function

-`TRIM()` function removes the leading and trailing whitespaces from input string from the selected column.
+`TRIM()` function removes the leading and trailing whitespace from a specified string in the selected column.

 ## Syntax